Anisotropic Kondo line defect and ODE/IM correspondence: Anisotropic Kondo defect

 We are interested in (anisotropic) Kondo defects associated with the $SU(2)_k$ WZW model.
 Since (anisotropic) Kondo defect will be defined only using chiral currents of the bulk chiral algebra, we can embed $\widehat{su(2)}_k$ into $\left(\widehat{su(2)}_1\right)^{\oplus k}$, which is the chiral half of $k$ compact bosons at the self-dual radius.

 Let us start by reviewing some necessary facts about a single compact boson.
-We will work with the normalization such that\footnote{It is the chiral part of a compact boson at self dual radius, which in our normalization is $R = 1$.}
+We will work with the normalization such that\footnote{It is the chiral part of a compact boson at self-dual radius, which in our normalization is $R = 1$.}

 The vertex operator $V_{\alpha} = :e^{i\alpha \varphi}:$ has conformal dimension $h = \frac{\alpha^2}{4}$ and has the OPE with the current

 In particular, consider the vertex operator $J^\pm \equiv V_{\pm2}$, they have conformal dimension $1$ and the OPE with the current $i\partial \varphi$ as follows